evertonAlvaro/evertonAlvaro/README.md

 Scalable and secure cloud infrastructure

-🎓 Computer Science graduate from UFF, self-taught and passionate about solving problems with technology.
+🎓 Computer graduate from UFF (https://www.uff.br), self-taught and passionate about solving problems with technology.
 Here on GitHub, I share solutions, experiments, and projects I believe have practical value.